sweattep/ancient_quotes/README.md

 >Because a man walks in an image and he fades away like a vapor; he lays down treasures and does not know for whom he gathered them.

 >I also gave them laws that were not good and rulings by which they could not live; and I let them become defiled by their own gifts

+>Pure and undefiled religion before our God and Father is this: to care for orphans and widows in their distress, and to keep oneself from being polluted by the world